Jero786/nextjs-redux-typescript-reducks/README.md

 * Avoid global variables.
 Instead, declare them in setup method.
 * Follow the DRY principle (Don’t Repeat Yourself).
 If we identify that we have repeated code throughout our tests use beforeEach function to put the code in one place.
 * Putting comments in the header of the test is an anti-pattern, avoid them.
 * Don't test action isolate, when testing reducer I like to test action as well in order to avoid unwanted testing.
-(I know that sounds like a integrating test instead of unit test, but it make sense for me.)
+(I know that sounds like an integrating test instead of unit test, but it make sense for me.)

-### Techical pending implementations stuff
+### Technical pending implementation

+* Improve in a way that much closer to be a full PWA application.
 * Implement Normalize, to have a flatten state.
 That help you to make more performance the shallow equality performed and also to deal with a easy structure store.
 * Implement some CI such as Circle or Travis.
 * E2E Testing with Cypress.
 It's really powerful implement it, in order to save time in the regressions testing.
-* Implement some Lib report in Backend side and also in front-end side to be sure that your app are working properly, otherwise send a email when throws some error.
+* Improve Logging report in Backend side and also in front-end side to be sure that your app are working properly, otherwise send a email when throws some error.
+* implement reselect to improve performance in out selectors.
+* Increase UT code coverage from FE and BE.

 ## Particulars React component design:

 * I choose to be build `Card` component in a uncontroller way, because I didn't want to populate the global state, with custom states of the inner context.
-I prefer in this particular case, let the global state clean of custom behaviors from that component.
-That allow us, to be focus our state reducer more in buisness logic and high level state.
-And also don't have performance issue problems.
+I prefer in this particular case, let the global state clean of custom behaviors from that particular component.
+That allow us, to be focus in buisiness logic, and high level state of your app.
+And also avoid potencial performance problem.
 [Please take a look this comment for more detail](https://twitter.com/acdlite/status/1045362245507506176).
-Also Kent Dodds, is mention  that in same cases, the state of your components should be near as much as possible from their origin.
+Also Kent Dodds, also mentioned  that.
+In some use cases, you state should be near as much as possible from their origin.
 A general rule, it's try to build controller component, as much as possible.
 But, the component that has a really complex behavior, didn't make sense to populate your global state, with internal state of the component.
 * Aslo `Card` component could be large, and I didn't split in sub component as well.
-That was for the reason, to prevent that my application surface, don't keep growing uneeded.
+That was for the reason, to prevent that my application surface, don't keep growing unneeded.
 Just, if you need to re-use some port of the component, split that.
-But, don't split from the begining.
+But, don't split from the start.
 This Rule, is some trend the las year that I saw that is doing several React expert.

 ### Deployed link:
 [Link APP](https://application-blog-2.herokuapp.com)